 There are also good books which cover this.
 One book we recommend is I’m Grieving as Fast as I Can: How Young Widows and Widowers Can Cope and Heal by Linda Feinberg.

-Our Widowed Young Befrienders are also here to help.
-Seeking help and support from those who have experienced untimely loss is important to move forward.
+Our widowed young befrienders are also here to help.
+Seeking help and support from those who have experienced untimely loss is important in helping you move forward.
 Time spent with these people is well spent.
-Now, maybe that is when time can heal you!
+Now maybe that is when time can heal you!